Traffic-free trails, bridleways and byways connect beautiful countryside and quiet villages through green hills and rugged open moorland.

 The British Horse Society or the Association of British Riding Schools have lists of approved riding schools in Derbyshire.

-Derbyshire also has three Riding for the Disabled groups.
+Derbyshire also has 3 Riding for the Disabled groups.

 National network - Pennine Bridleway